1. What is TRIO?

 - Learning styles

-Our quality staff of peer mentors works hard every day to ensure our Cornerstone students are establishing a path to success.
-We have put together a list of a few important on-line resources for current, prospective and graduating Cornerstone students to browse.
+Our quality staff of peer coaches works hard every day to ensure our Cornerstone\TRIO students are establishing a path to success.
+We have put together a list of a few important online resources for current, prospective and graduating Cornerstone students to browse.

 Time Management -The Dartmouth College Academic Skills Center Site is for the entire College community.
 Although our primary goal is to assist students in becoming more efficient and effective learners, we are open to all who wish to improve their academic skills and ability to learn.